This facility is a member of the National Health Service Corps: NHSC.hrsa.gov

 Court Disclosure

-It is my policy NOT to provide custodial evaluations or assessments to fulfill court requirements.
+It is Crosspointe Family Services policy NOT to provide clinical evaluations or assessments to fulfill court requirements or for other legal purposes including child custody.
 I will not be involved in court-oriented activities, including testifying in custody matters.
 It is my intent to support you (or your child) therapeutically and not to enter into legal proceedings.
 I will not give legal opinions or recommendations regarding custody or custodial issues.
 In the unlikely event that I am subpoenaed as a witness, fees for the requesting party are billed at $500 per hour with a minimum four-hour charge.
 All time will be billed including preparation time, drive time, time spent waiting to testify, and actual time spent on testimony.
 Such fees are not billable to insurance and are due a minimum of one week before the scheduled court appearance.
-Fees are not refundable.
+Fees are not refundable, despite any cancellation made within 24 hours.

 Client Rights and Responsibilities